 Ichijo has close links with corporate Japan, and is therefore looking to help Japan’s business community drive innovation and develop its executives as global leaders following his return to IMD.
 He says corporate Japan has been losing competitive advantage, so he wants to act as a bridge between IMD and Japanese businesses to help revitalize the Japanese economy.
 He is additionally able to offer Japanese businesses a powerful international perspective and guide them through their interactions with the global economy, and his return will enable IMD to grow its ties with the Japanese business community and extend its international reach.

-He has written several books about knowledge creation in organizations, including Enabling Knowledge Creation: How to Unlock the Mystery of Tacit Knowledge and Release the Power of Innovation, which was named Business Book of the Year by the Association of American Publishers in 2000.
+He has written and edited several books about knowledge creation in organizations, including Business Despite Borders: Companies in the Age of Populist Anti-Globalization and Enabling Knowledge Creation: How to Unlock the Mystery of Tacit Knowledge and Release the Power of Innovation, which was named Business Book of the Year by the Association of American Publishers in 2000.
 He is now working on a book on knowledge creation in the digital era.

 Ichijo has worked closely with many companies carrying out corporate transformations as a consultant or outside board member.
 He currently serves as an outside board member of four Japanese companies – sports gear manufacturer Shimano, clothing retailer World Co., information services firm ISID and events company PIA – and he was the highest-placed professor on Japanese publishing group Diamond’s ranking of around 9,400 outside board members in 2022.
 He is also chairman of the Japan Knowledge Management Society.